ssebs/ssebs-www/content/projects/_index.md

 I use the Mini Macro Pad basically every day, for skipping songs, typing "gg" into games, and other random shortcuts.

 <!--more-->

+Check out my [Github](https://github.com/ssebs) to see the source code.